-Other aspects of the assessment included a capacity needs assessment among relevant institutions and recommendations for concrete actions during the extension period of GFATM Round 7 that Kosovo plans to apply for by mid-2016.
-The mission was conducted in parallel with LFA assessment mission on procurement and supply management (PSM) of Methadone within the GFATM programme (consultant: PSM specialist Ms Veerle Coignez).
+Other aspects of the assessment included a capacity needs assessment among relevant institutions and recommendations for concrete actions during the extension period of Global Fund-financed Round 7 that Kosovo plans to apply for by mid-2016.
+The mission was conducted in parallel with the Local Fund Agent (LFA) assessment mission on procurement and supply management (PSM) of Methadone within the Global Fund-financed programme (consultant: PSM specialist Ms Veerle Coignez).
 Therefore, this assessment did not look into PSM issues.
-Also, time for meetings, interviews and focus group discussions (FDGs) was sometimes limited and individual client interviews were reduced in favour of conducting more FGDs.
+Also, time for meetings, interviews and focus group discussions (FDGs) was limited and individual client interviews had to be reduced in favour of conducting more FGDs.
 The mission in Kosovo took place between April 11th and 15th, 2016 and first findings and recommendations were shared and discussed with CDF, the Ministry of Health, and Labyrinth Pristina in the form of a Debriefing at the end of the mission.